-The objective of this specialization is to equip the students with in-depth knowledge skills that will enable them to identify, develop, and implement effective and efficient defense mechanisms to secure organization networks and information
+The objective of this specialization is to equip the students with in-depth knowledge skills that will enable them to identify, develop, and implement effective and efficient defense mechanisms to secure organization networks and information resources to support organizational goals.

-Code Course Name Prerequisite Credits CMP 558 Network and Information Security CMP 550 or CMP 562 3 CMP 559 Introduction to Information Assurance CMP 540 or CMP 550 3 CMP 593 Security Policy, Law, and Ethics None 3 CMP 594 Risk Management and Disaster Recovery Planning None CMP 598 ^ô Special Topics Information Assurance Dean's approval 3 CMP 630 ^ô Network Security Audit and Forensics CMP 550 or CMP 562 3 CMP 643 ^ô Database Security and Data Protection CMP 553 or CMP 556 3 CMP 644 Intrusion Detection and Prevention Systems CMP 558 3
+Code de Course Name Prerequisite Credits CMP 558 Network and Information Security CMP 550 or CMP 562 3 CMP 559 Introduction to Information Assurance CMP 540 or CMP 550 3 CMP 593 Security Policy, Law, and Ethics None 3 CMP 594 Risk Management and Disaster Recovery Planning None CMP 598 Special Topics Information Assurance Dean's approval 3 CMP 630 Network Security Audit and Forensics CMP 550 or CMP 562 3 CMP 643 Database Security and Data Protection CMP 553 or CMP 556 3 CMP 644 Intrusion Detection and Prevention Systems CMP 558 3

-ÔInternship qualified course.
+^{}Internship qualified course.